praveen-de-silva/praveen-de-silva/README.md

 - 👋 Hi, I’m @praveen-de-silva
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on projects

 <!---
 praveen-de-silva/praveen-de-silva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.